NCSU-Libraries/circa/README.md

 ### Users

-The User model is used for both researchers/patrons and for staff users of Circa.
+The User model is used for both researchers/researchers and for staff users of Circa.
 Circa uses Devise for authentication, and the User model includes all of the attributes that are provided with the Devise registration module.

-Users are categorized by user role and patron type.
+Users are categorized by user role and researcher type.

 #### User roles